Fort San Lucian: Entrenchment and redoubt

 During the French blockade of 1798-1800, Fort Rohan was chosen by the British (who were allied to the Maltese insurgents against the French) as a supply base and an evacuation point in the case of the arrival of a French relief force.
-The plan was that as soon as French reinforcements were to arrive, British soldiers of the 30th and 89th Regiments of Foot would gather at San Rocco Battery, and they would retreat to Żabbar under the cover of San Rocco Redoubt.
+The plan was that as soon as French reinforcements arrived, British soldiers of the 30th and 89th Regiments of Foot would gather at San Rocco Battery, and retreat to Żabbar under the cover of San Rocco Redoubt.
 From there, they were to go to Żejtun, and then to Fort Rohan, from where they would embark on their ships in Marsaxlokk Harbour and evacuate the island.

 For this purpose, Saint Lucian Entrenchment was built stretching from near Ferretti Battery to Vendôme Redoubt, effectively cutting off the tower's peninsula from the rest of the island.
 The entrenchment was built in 1799 by the British military with the assistance of the Maltese engineer Matteo Bonavia.
 A diamond shaped redoubt, known as Saint Lucian Redoubt, was built some distance ahead of the entrenchment, to provide cover for retreating forces.
 Both the redoubt and the entrenchment were demolished after the blockade, and no traces of them can be seen today.